Coat Colors in Boxers and the ABC

 The Boxer is a medium-sized dog ranging from 21 1/2 inches high at the shoulder in a smaller female up to 25 inches (sometimes taller) in a large male.
 Adult weight may reach 65-80 pounds in the male, with females about 15 pounds less.
 There are no miniature or giant varieties.
 The short, close-lying coat is found in two equally acceptable and attractive basic colors-fawn and brindle.
 The fawn may vary from a tawny tan to a beautiful stag red.
 The brindle ranges from sparse, but clearly defined black stripes on a fawn background, to such a heavy concentration of black striping that the essential fawn background color barely, although clearly, shows through (which may create the appearance of "reverse brindling").

 White markings should be of such distribution as to enhance the dog's appearance, but may not exceed one-third of the entire coat.
 It is not uncommon to have a totally white Boxer born in a litter.
-An all-white coat, or a predominantly white background (known as a "check") may occur.
+An all white coat, or a predominantly white background (known as a "check") may occur.
 In order to retain the beauty of the fawn and brindle colors, American Boxer Club members are pledged not to use white boxers for breeding.
-They may be AKC registered on the Limited (non breeding) option, and they are eligible for all performance events (Obedience, Agility, Rally, etc).
+They may be AKC registered on the Limited (non breeding) option, and they are eligible for all performance events (Obedience, Agility, Rally, Herding, and any other Performance and/or Companion events.

 Breed Characteristics: "Beauty and Brains"